josealfo/8.-ePocket/README.md

 After running the command `npx run dev`, which will set up a Vite server; head your browser to `http://127.0.0.1:5173/`   (the localhost address to this server)

 This will start a server configured to receive and send transactions to my personal ePocket.
 To receive payments to your wallet, you should deploy and configure a new contract by running the script: `scripts/deployWithDayAmounts.js` (specifying your wallet as the contract's owner and the amounts that you will claim for each day of the month).
-Then, fund your deployed ePocket with testEther, by sending ether to the smart contract address (using a wallet like Metamask), or by running this script if wallet is not available: `scripts/fundWithEth.js`
+Then, fund your deployed ePocket with testEther, by sending ether to the smart contract's address (using a wallet like Metamask), or by running this script if wallet is not available: `scripts/fundWithEth.js`

 Running the above script: `scripts/deployWithDayAmounts.js` will output the new contract's address.
 Place this address on `src/app.tsx` at line 15 like this:
 ```javascript